 Through our food we can counter some of these excess Vata effects that we experience in autumn.
 Ayurveda makes a lot of sense, following the laws of nature.
 Every season gives us the food that we need!
 It is always best to eat foods that are in season, grown locally and ripened naturally.

 - better for your health, providing all the nutrients that you need in the current season

 Nowadays everything is available everywhere, anytime, and we are forgetting the basic knowledge about our food.
 Strawberries in winter?
 Crazy!
 They’re either grown with a lot of resources (heated greenhouses, fertilizer and pesticides) or flown in from far away.
 Take this new season as an opportunity for a fresh start!

 So now that autumn is here, how can we balance Vata with food?

 Vata aggravating foods

 When I say ‘avoid’ these foods – there is no need to completely eradicate these foods from your diet in autumn!
-We still need a little bit of each of the 6 tastes with every meal.
-We just change the proportions of every taste with every season.
+We need a little bit of each of the 6 tastes with every meal.
+In Ayurveda we just change the proportions of every taste with every season.

 - sweet, salty and sour (the taste or rasa),

 - moist, heavy, smooth (guna)